 Stuffed mushrooms make a tasty appetizer for a ball game, a party, or just about any holiday gathering.
 Or serve them as a side dish along with steaks or a roast.

-- 1/2 teaspoon Italian herb blend (or dried leaf basil)
+1/2 teaspoon Italian herb blend, or dried basil

 Gather the ingredients.

 Heat oven to 350 F. Grease a baking dish large enough to hold the mushroom caps in a single layer.